 All of the numbers that call tracking software assigns will route back to your business’ phone line.
 However, because the tracking number is unique, the software is able to report on which channel the call originated from.
 You can view this information on a report, receive a notification every time a call comes in, or hear it in real time via a “whisper message” before the call connects.

 How to Set Up Call Tracking Using CallRail

-Step 1: Choose Which Channels You Want to Track
+Step 1: Choose which Channels to Track

 “We typically stick to long term placements which we can measure month over month and compare to other marketing channels.
 This gives us a better idea of which placements would benefit from more budget and which placements we can effectively cut.

-We won’t usually track one time events such as handing out fliers at a baseball game, or having a booth at a career fair since this doesn’t give us a very clear picture of how to optimize the marketing spend in the future.”
+“We won’t usually track one time events such as handing out fliers at a baseball game, or having a booth at a career fair since this doesn’t give us a very clear picture of how to optimize the marketing spend in the future.”

 Call Tracking and Local SEO

-Step 2: Pick Your Phone Numbers
+Step 2: Choose your Phone Numbers

-After you enter your whisper message, your final option is to set up call recording.
-CallRail can record conversations at no additional cost.
-If you want to enable call recording, just check the box and type your notification message – i.e “this call will be recorded for quality assurance.”
-Call recording regulations vary by state, so make sure your notification is in compliance with local laws.
+After you create your whisper message, your final option is to enable call recording.
+If so, you will also enter a notification message (i.e. “this call will be recorded for quality assurance”).
+Call recording laws vary by state, so make sure that your notification is in compliance with all local laws.